 Now, imagine the purchase price was funded 50% with equity and 50% debt—that is, they put $50,000 down and took out a one-year loan of $50,000 to fund the rest.
 The same increase or decrease would cause double the gain or loss in percentage terms—less the cost of the borrowed funds.

 If it took a year to sell the painting at a profit and the interest rate on the loan was 8%, then the percentage increase would be 12%.

 - $10,000 profit - $4,000 interest = $6,000 net gain divided into $50,000 equity = .12, or 12%).

 - $10,000 loss + $4,000 interest cost = -$14,000 total loss + $50,000 equity = $36,000 net funds = 28% loss.

 This very mathematical relationship is what makes leverage so effective on the positive side and so destructive on the negative side.
 When a company or person deleverages, it is reducing the risk of absolute financial destruction if things go south.
 But, it is also reducing the upside of what they might earn when things are positive.
 Although it sometimes means giving up some potential gains, deleveraging takes a lot of risk off the table, so the focus can be on fixing the underlying business or catching your financial breath.

-A famous example of deleveraging in the past decade was BP, plc, the British oil and natural gas giant.
-After the oil spill in the Gulf of Mexico in 2010, the firm sold tens of billions of dollars in assets, shrinking the size of its holdings and shoring up its cash reserves.
-This allowed it to survive while paying tens of billions of dollars in fines and penalties.
+A famous example of deleveraging in the past decade was BP p.l.c., the British oil, and natural gas giant.
+After the Gulf of Mexico oil spill in 2010, the firm sold assets to raise $10 billion, shrinking its holdings and shoring up its cash reserves.
+These efforts allowed it to survive while paying tens of billions of dollars in fines and penalties.